cestame/cestame/README.md

-- hello all! i am ame, a 16 yo programmer :)
+- hello all! i am ame, a 16 yo artist and programming enthusiast :)

 <!---
 cestame/cestame is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.